Skip to main content

 Sequence diagram

-Echezona Backend -> Clive: POST /transactions/initialize
+Echezona Backend -> Clive: POST /transactions/checkout-intent

-Echezona Backend -> Stripe: create PaymentIntent
+Clive -> Stripe: create PaymentIntent

-Stripe -> Echezona Backend: payment_intent_id + client_secret
+Stripe -> Clive: payment_intent_id + client_secret (internal processing)

-Clive -> Echezona Backend: status pending
+Clive -> Echezona Backend: clive_tx_id + payment_intent_id + client_secret (pending)

 User + Echezona Frontend -> Stripe: confirm payment